Culture, Arts & Media

 The claim was not meaningless.
 It came from a long-running scientific project and could not be dismissed as tabloid fantasy.
 But it also did not settle the issue.
 JTA's reporting emphasized the immediate caution from scholars: even if the ancestry result proves sound, ancestry is not the same as identity, and partial genetic compatibility is not the same as a finished historical conclusion.

 In other words, the 2024 announcement strengthened the case that the converso question deserves continued attention.
-It did not justify rewriting the history books as if the debate were over.
+It was not enough to justify rewriting the history books as if the debate were over.

 Even if ancestry were established, the identity question would remain